 80% of participants said the Field Lab had a positive impact on their career

-During Field Lab
+Progress During the Field Lab

 90% of participants made progress on projects during the Field Lab